49ers stay perfect, dominate Mayfield, Browns in 31-3 win

 It showed.

-Breida raced past the Browns front line and went untouched on his long touchdown run, waving to safety Demarious Randall as he sprinted into the end zone with the 49ers longest run of the season.
+Breida raced past the Browns’ front line and went untouched on his long touchdown run, waving to safety Demarious Randall as he sprinted into the end zone with the 49ers longest run of the season.

-Fans at Levi’s Stadium barely settled back into their seats when Richard Sherman picked off Mayfield near midfield, setting a rough tone for Cleveland’s second-year quarterback.
+Fans at Levi’s Stadium barely settled back into their seats when Sherman picked off Mayfield near midfield, setting a rough tone for Cleveland’s second-year quarterback.

 Breida and Coleman combined for 211 rushing yards as San Francisco outgained Cleveland 275-102 on the ground.